 Reunions

-Following the closure of the Naval Air Warfare Center Warminster in 1996, reunions have been held for former employees of the facility in five year increments: 2001, 2006, 2011 and 2016.
+Following the closure of the Naval Air Warfare Center Warminster in 1996, reunions have been held for former employees of the facility in five-year increments: 2001, 2006, 2011 and 2016.
 Due to the Covid pandemic, the next reunion was delayed until 2022.
+A special NADC Alumni Reception was held concurrent with “The Space Race in Southeastern Pennsylvania: A Celebration of Aerospace Heritage in the Greater Philadelphia Region” on July 20, 2024, at The Fuge in Warminster, PA.

 ...